PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "The finest master," said Samga.

 "Now I am off to my chambers.
 I simply must rest.
 And the first creature to disturb me, will not remain a creature.
-Am I understood."
+Am I understood?"

 Samga nodded.
-Dimsbury left the room.
+Dimsbury left.
 Samga remained for a moment, considering the horrible scene before him.
 Underneath Asarah's choking sobs, could hear the labored, gurgling breathing of the dying lad.
-He twitched he head once, then hurried off to his duties.
+He twitched his head once, then hurried off to his duties.

-# 36 The Bottom of a Bottom-less Pit
+# 36 -- The Bottom of a Bottom-less Pit

-Boltac awoke to more pain than a world could hold.
+Boltac awoke to more pain than the realized a world could hold.
 It was a universe of pain, a cosmos of pain and he was at the center of it.
 In the darkness there was only pain.
 He tried to open his eyes and there was pain.
 He tried to close his half-opened eyes and there was pain.
 His body made the mistake of trying to cough.
 Then the darkness took him again.
-He didn't even have time to ask how it might be that the was still alive.
+He didn't even have time to ask how it might be that he was still alive.

 An age, a time, or a moment later, he awoke again.
-There was a soft rustling in the darkness beside him and he felt the gentle touch of many creatures he could not see.
+There was a soft rustling in the darkness beside him and he felt the soft touch of many creatures he could not see.
 It was not comforting.

 "Wha--" he tried to ask, but too many ribs were broken for him to speak.
 He wheezed in pain.
 The soft touches -- were they hands, or something else -- migrated to his side.
 Under their strange caresses, the pain eased.
-As he controlled his loud and labored breathing, he became aware of the low, whispered song all around him.
-It disappeared into the blackness with no echo, as if they were in the blackness of space or a room so vast as to be it's own walls.
+As he controlled his loud and labored breathing, he became aware of a low, whispered song all around him.
+It disappeared into the blackness with no echo, as if they were in the blackness of space or a room so vast as to have no walls.

 After a time, the pain in his side was soothed and his breathing came easier.
 Unexpectedly, his body was wracked with sobs.
-Tears streamed down his face in that place of dry darkness, and soft pads or hands blotted them away.
+In that place of dry darkness, tears streamed down his face and infinite softness blotted them away.
 "I should be dead," Boltac said at last.

 "Someday, you will be," said the voice in the darkness.

 "Is this magic?"

 "Magic?
-Just one flawed creature caring for another?
-There is a magic in that, yes."
+It is just flawed creatures caring for one of their kind.
+But there is a magic in that, yes."

-There was silence for time.
-This made Boltac nervous, so he joked, "I guess this bottomless pit had a bottom after all."
+The voice said nothing else.
+The silence made Boltac nervous, so he joked, "I guess this bottomless pit had a bottom after all."

-"There is no such thing as a bottomless pit," said a soft voice in the darkness.
+"There is no such thing as a bottomless pit," said the voice in the darkness.

 "No such thing as a free lunch either," said Boltac.
-"Who are you and why are you helping me?"
+"So, who are you and why are you helping me?"

 "We are the fallen ones, the discarded ones.
 The ones that were made, but not unmade."

 "En-henh," Boltac said, trying to sit up and immediately regretting it.

-"Be still, for your kind was once made.
+"Be still, for your kind was also once made.
 And, as broken as you are, are not beyond salvation, if you will allow it."

-"Ho boy.
+"Ho-oh boy.
 What is going on here?
 Am I dead?
 Did I have to pay for own my funeral?"

-"We have been shaped and know the way of shaping lives.
-We the forgotten ones.
+"We have been shaped and have learned something of the shaping of life.
+We are the forgotten ones.
 The made and discarded."

 "Wait, wait, you are..."

 "The Wizard's forgotten sons.
-The one's he made and thought to unmake, by discarding us in this place."
+The ones he made and thought to unmake, by discarding us in this place."

-"So, uh, forgive me if this is a rude question, but, why aren't ya dead.
-For that matter, why aren't you dead?"
+"So, uh, forgive me if this is a rude question, but, why aren't ya dead?
+For that matter, how come I'm still here?"

 "When he made us, he did not weave a full spell.
 He did not allow for the possibility of death.
 So we must go on for eternity."